What is Interpol?

 f) The flexibility of working methods.

 Although they are governed by principles of different countries they are designed to ensure regularity and continuity.
-The working methods are made flexible enough to take into account a variety of structures and situations in different countries.
+Of course, The working methods are made flexible enough to take into account a variety of structures and situations in different countries.

 Respecting these principles means that Interpol can not have a team of detectives with supranational power who can around investigate the case in many countries.
 International police cooperation should depend on the coordinated action on the part of the police force members, all of whom can provide or request information or services on different occasions.